whatsrupp/colour-think/README.md

 ## Offline
 Chances are that quite soon in the future this will be pulled off heroku, so if it is there is an offline option.
+Although, it's far more tedious than just clicking an active link.

 #### Clone this repository